LatinumFinance/LatinumFinance.github.io/usdt.md

 > Stake at your own risk.
-Do your own research before Staking.
+Always do your own research before Staking.
 >
 > Staking stablecoins like Tether(USDT) is much safer then staking any other non US Dollar pegged asset.
->
-> Find out more about impermanent loss and the risks to staking here: <a>= href="https://academy.binance.com/en/articles/impermanent-loss-explained" Staking Risks </a>
 >